Traffic sign design: Physical representation

 The similarity between the information that is being represented and the actual content on a sign.
 Good physical representation means that a driver will experience what is shown on a sign.
 Signs for pedestrian crossings, for example, show an image of a person walking.

 Frequency

 The frequency that which a sign appears will determine how familiar it is to drivers.
 Good frequency means that the sign is used often and that the meaning of its contents is well known.
 As an example, speed limit signs need to be placed frequently enough that a driver will see a sign when they need to know the speed limit.

 Standardization

 The extent to which any sign can be grouped into a type of sign with similar or equal shape, colour and orientation.
 Good standardization means that all signs of the same type have the same template of shape, colour and orientation.
 Ideally standardization should be across cities, regions and countries.
 In the United States, the Manual on Uniform Traffic Control Devices (MUTCD) sets standard shapes and designs for signs throughout the United States to ensure that they are consistent.
+The Convention on Road Signs and Signals, commonly known as the Vienna Convention on Road Signs and Signals, is a multilateral treaty to standardize the signing system for road traffic in use internationally.